Zulkefly Duraman

-Zulkefly bin Duraman (born 5 August 1982) is a Bruneian retired footballer who played as a defender.
-He played for the Brunei representative team that participated in the Malaysian leagues, and predominantly Wijaya FC where he is currently coaching.
+Zulkefly bin Duraman (born 5 August 1982) is a Bruneian former footballer and current coach who played as a defender.
+He played for the Brunei representative team that participated in the Malaysian leagues, and predominantly Wijaya FC.

 Club career

 Zulkefly played for Wijaya FC since the formation of the B-League in 2002.
 He won the FA Cup of that year as well as the championship in 2003 and also featured for the Brunei team that played in the Malaysian second division until the end of the 2005 season.

-In late 2006, Zulkefly attended tryouts for newly-promoted Malaysia Super League side DPMM FC and subsequently signed a contract to play for the royally-owned club for the 2006–07 season.
-However despite an incredible season where DPMM FC managed to finish third in the league, Zulkefly could not dislodge the trio of Rene Komar, Sallehuddin Damit and Shahrul Rizal Abdul Rahman from the starting places and saw very little playing time.
+In late 2006, Zulkefly attended tryouts for newly promoted Malaysia Super League side DPMM FC and subsequently signed a contract to play for the royally-owned club for the 2006–07 season.
+However, despite an incredible season where DPMM FC managed to finish third in the league, Zulkefly could not dislodge the trio of Rene Komar, Sallehuddin Damit and Shahrul Rizal Abdul Rahman from the starting places and saw very little playing time.
 Towards the start of the next season, Zulkefly was released along with Affendy Akup and Rosmini Kahar to make way for four Malaysian players.

 Zulkefly returned to Wijaya and played in the Bruneian top flight until the end of the 2013 season, transitioning into a coach and being promoted into head of the coaching team in 2018.
 He became assistant to returning coach and former team manager Mahdini Mohamad in 2022.